 Clear shower door glass is a classic that will never go out of style, but what if you want something a little different?

-HD glass has all the same benefits of clear shower doors, including easy maintenance and letting in as much light as possible, but comes with less iron content and a minimal green tint to offer incredible clarity.
+High Definition (HD) glasses has all the same benefits of clear shower doors, including easy maintenance and letting in as much light as possible, but comes with less iron content and a minimal green tint to offer incredible clarity.
 It looks truly colorless, allowing your tiles and fixtures to take center stage.
 HD is basically clear glass on steroids, and a great pick for master bathrooms.

 With frosted glass, you get a little more privacy, which is critical for some people who use shared bathrooms.
 The look is created via acid etching onto clear glass, resulting in an evenly smooth appearance that feels like satin on one side.

 Soft light is admitted through frosted glass so you don’t lose all the brightness of the bathroom.
 As an added bonus, it doesn’t show streaks or water spots easily, making it ideal for bathrooms that don’t get daily wipe-downs.

 Rain glass has sustained its popularity since it was first introduced a few decades ago.
 It’s exactly what it sounds like: A pane of glass that looks like rain, an effect achieved by having crystal patterns embedded into it.

 Like frosted panes, you enjoy a soft light and some amount of visibility, but you also get privacy.
 Again, just one side is patterned, so you have a smooth side and a slightly bumpy side.
 Many homeowners love this glass because it hides small stains, water marks, and fingerprints.

 Your shower glass retailer might have a slew of other options available, but most are modifications of frosted or rain glass.
 However, if you prefer to embrace your darker side while in this room, choosing a gray or bronze glass is a unique touch.